jhvanderschee/hugocodex/content/en/products/stickers.md

 weight: 5
 ---

-Sponsoring BEP [through Github](https://github.com/sponsors/bep) will get me some very cool Hugo stickers.
+If you buy this, I will sponsoring BEP [through Github](https://github.com/sponsors/bep), which will get me some very cool Hugo stickers.
 That enables me to decorate my laptop, my walls, my doors, my bike and my kids!
-I will at least need 3 months of sponsoring on the 9 dollar plan, but feel free to buy me 6 months or a full year.
+I feel that I need at least 3 months of sponsoring on the 9 dollar plan, but feel free to buy me 6 months or a full year.
 BEP deserves it!